Lose weight. Gain health.

 Have a Body Mass Index (BMI) of 40 or greater or a BMI of 35-39.9, along

-with two or more medical conditions such as diabetes and/or hypertension
+with one or more medical conditions such as diabetes and/or hypertension

 which would improve significantly with weight loss.

 - Have tried and been unable to lose weight through diet and exercise

 - Are prepared to make a lifelong commitment to dietary, exercise and behavioral

 changes necessary for long-term success

 - Have no mental health conditions that may interfere with long-term weight